0827moon/Adaptive-Crawler/README.md

 Adaptive-Crawler
 ================

-This Twitter Adaptive Crawler is based on the traffic correlation of Hashtags (full details in ASONAM2013 paper)
+This Twitter Adaptive Crawler is based on the traffic correlation of Hashtags (please cite the paper if you use our crawling approach in your publications:
+Xinyue Wang, Laurissa Tokarchuk, Félix Cuadrado and Stefan Poslad.
+Exploiting Hashtags for Adaptive Microblog Crawling, In ASONAM2013 paper)

 Motivation
 ----------